Alorel/alo-framework/README.md

 # What is this? #
-AloFramework is an incredibly lightweight and flexibile MVC framework for PHP 5.3+.
+AloFramework is an incredibly lightweight and flexible MVC framework for PHP 5.3+.
 It has a lot of built-in functionality including but not limited to:

 * Memcached wrapper
 * Database connection class